imyourmanzi/mattmanzi.com/src/routes/projects/data/timetogo_deepdive.md

 > Never be late again.
 Within seconds, easily create a schedule of activities and tasks to make sure you get to your event on time.

 It’s Time To Go was the “magnum opus” of my high school career.
 Everything I knew about technology, software, and app design went into making this app.
 While the core idea is credited to my father, I personally designed and produced every other part of the app.
 From code to colors to calendar integration, I worked through each feature from inception to delivery.
-Over the five years that I developed and maintained the project, I experienced what it was like to design an MVP, iterate on it, and eventually overhaul it.
+Over the five years that I developed and maintained the project, I experienced what it was like to design a minimum viable product (MVP), iterate on it, and eventually overhaul it.

 ### `let i = 0`